justkow/k3s-openfaas-setup/README.md

       ```bash
       ./initial_setup.sh master1
       ```
-   - On `worker` nodes respectively:
+   - On each `worker` node:
       ```bash
       ./initial_setup.sh worker1
       ```
       ```bash
       ./initial_setup.sh worker2
       ```
-3. Create `token` file with k3s token of your selection on all of your nodes (the token should be the same on master and workers):
+3. Create a `token` file with a K3s token of your choice on all nodes (the token must be the same on both master and worker nodes):
    ```bash
    echo "your_token" > token
    ```